Unity-Technologies/arfoundation-samples/README.md

 The relevant script is [`MakeAppearOnPlane.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scripts/MakeAppearOnPlane.cs).

-## CameraImage
+## CpuImage

-This samples shows how to manipulate the camera textures on the CPU.
-The video feed for pass through cameras involves GPU-only textures, and manipulating them on the CPU (e.g., for computer vision algorithms) would require an expensive GPU read.
-Fortunately, ARFoundation provides an API for obtaining the camera image on the CPU for further processing.
+This samples shows how to acquire and manipulate textures obtained from ARFoundation on the CPU.
+Most textures in ARFoundation (e.g., the pass-through video supplied by the `ARCameraManager`, and the human depth and human stencil buffers provided by the `AROcclusionManager`) are GPU textures.
+Computer vision or other CPU-based applications often require the pixel buffers on the CPU, which would normally involve an expensive GPU readback.
+ARFoundation provides an API for obtaining these textures on the CPU for further processing, without incurring the costly GPU readback.

-The relevant script is [`TestCameraImage.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scripts/TestCameraImage.cs).
+The relevant script is [`CpuImageSample.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scripts/CpuImageSample.cs).

-The resolution of the CPU image is affected by the camera's configuration.
+The resolution of the camera image is affected by the camera's configuration.
 The current configuration is indicated at the bottom left of the screen inside a dropdown box which lets you select one of the supported camera configurations.
 The [`CameraConfigController.cs`](https://github.com/Unity-Technologies/arfoundation-samples/blob/master/Assets/Scripts/CameraConfigController.cs) demonstrates enumerating and selecting a camera configuration.
 It is on the `CameraConfigs` GameObject.

+Where available (currently iOS 13+ only), the human depth and human stencil textures are also available on the CPU.
+These appear inside two additional boxes underneath the camera's image.

 ## TogglePlaneDetection